telerik/ajax-docs/knowledge-base/common-fiddler-everywhere-reporter.md

 You can follow the short instructions in this section below, or visit the [Start Capture](#start-capture), [Stop Capture](#stop-capture) and [Save Capture](#save-capture) dedicated sections for more details.

-**1.** Download the Tool from the [Download](#download) section and run it.
-Does not require installation, login or license.

-**2.** Start the capture using the default option.
+**1.** Start the capture using the default option.
 This will open a Google Chrome or Microsoft Edge (Chromium) instance.

 !["Start Capture"](images/common-fiddler-everywhere-reporter-start-capture.png "Start Capture")

-**3.** Within this browser instance, navigate to the web page in question and interact with the page to replicate the issue.
+**2.** Within this browser instance, navigate to the web page in question and interact with the page to replicate the issue.

 !["Browser Instance"](images/common-fiddler-everywhere-reporter-browser-instance.png "Browser Instance")

-**4.** When done, click on Stop Capture.
+**3.** When done, click on Stop Capture.

 !["Stop Capture"](images/common-fiddler-everywhere-reporter-stop-capture.png "Stop Capture")

-**5.** Finally, click on Save Capture then share this with us.
+**4.** Finally, click on Save Capture then share this with us.
 At this point you can password protect the captured logs if you wish and share the password along with the logs.

 !["Save Capture"](images/common-fiddler-everywhere-reporter-save-capture.png "Save Capture")